 Rasberry Crazy Ant Competitiveness

-In the United States, this particular species of ant is an invasive species of insect with the heaviest infestation in the state of Texas.
+In the United States, this particular ant is an invasive species of insect with the heaviest infestation in the state of Texas.
 Scientists have described the ants as having virtually overrun a portion of Texas since 2001.
 Since then, they appear to also have established colonies in all states of the Gulf Coast of the United States.

 Rasberry Crazy Ant colonies can be up to 100 times larger than those of native ant species.
+That is a lot of ants.

 Rasberry Crazy Ant Destructiveness